 College Entrance Examinations (ACT or SAT): In most cases, Shimer College does not require college entrance examinations for admission.
-However, if they are available, we ask that they be posted on your high school transcript or that you ask the testing agency to forward the results to Shimer.
+However, if they are available, we ask that results be posted on your high school transcript or that you ask the testing agency to forward the results to Shimer.

 Shimer’s ACT code: 1142

-Shimer’s SAT code: 1717.
+Shimer’s SAT code: 1717

 Application fee of $25 payable to Shimer College.

 From now through July, we are waiving the $25 application fee for all transfer students!